evans-ye/hadoocker/README.md

 The project goal is to speed up software development process and enhance existing testing framework by utilizing docker container technology.

-The container can be created and destroyed promptly! ( < 10 secs)
+The container can be created and destroyed promptly!

 Some key featrues provided:

-* hadoocker-base CentOS docker container
+* Provides hadoocker-base CentOS docker container

-* bigtop-hadoop pseudo-distributed docker container
+* Provides bigtop-hadoop pseudo-distributed docker container

-* hadoop and service integration testing and CI template
+* Provides hadoop and service integration testing and CI template

 ## Docker images